 You’ll have to plan ahead, put your name in a lottery, and cross your fingers, but we agree with chef Hugo Matheson that Meadowlark Farm Dinners are worth the trouble.
 To attend one is to find yourself in a glossy magazine spread: One long dining table stretches through a farm field.
 A string of lights twinkles above.
 Menus are crafted from that morning’s harvest.
 Both farmer and chef toast to the evening's bounty.
 And food you’ll never forget is yours for the savoring.

-Not one, but three, chefs (John Platt, Hugo Matheson and Daniel Asher) include a stop at McGuckin Hardware as part of their perfect day.
+Not one, but two, chefs (Hugo Matheson and Daniel Asher) include a stop at McGuckin Hardware as part of their perfect day.
 Supplying Boulder with everything from drywall anchors to scented candles since 1955, McGuckin’s green-vested staff members are always available and armed with answers to just about any question under the sun.
 Canine companions are welcome to shop alongside you, too.

 The boutique farm that supplies Lenny and Sara Martinelli’s six restaurants with summer produce is a picturesque and fascinating destination in itself.
 On the banks of Coal Creek, Three Leaf Farm's has a fragrant designated botanical sanctuary and a tiny, barn-attic apothecary run by Sara.
 Check the workshop schedule to participate in a guided walk among the herbs, fruit trees and gardens (you’ll see chickens, horses and goats, too), an herbalist class or a crafting project.

-John Platt (of Riffs) and Dave Query (of Big Red F Restaurants) agree that a great day starts with a green chile breakfast burrito or scrambled eggs and hash browns at the Village Coffee Shop.
+Dave Query (of Big Red F Restaurants) and several other culinary notables agree that a great day starts with a green chile breakfast burrito or scrambled eggs and hash browns at the Village Coffee Shop.
 This greasy spoon is popular with CU students, but nearly every local has a fond memory of a truly satisfying meal in this diner.